AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/horizontal-bar.md

 >abstract="Create a horizontal bar visualization to represent various values across one or more metrics."

 <!-- markdownlint-enable MD034 -->

->[!BEGINSHADEBOX]

-*This article documents the Horizontal bar and Horizontal bar stacked visualizations in **Customer Journey Analytics**.<br/>See [Horizontal bar and horizontal bar stacked](https://experienceleague.adobe.com/en/docs/analytics/analyze/analysis-workspace/visualizations/horizontal-bar) for the **Adobe Analytics** version of this article.*

->[!ENDSHADEBOX]

 Thie ![GraphBarHorizontal](/help/assets/icons/GraphBarHorizontal.svg) **[!UICONTROL Horizontal bar]** visualization shows horizontal bars representing various values across one or more metrics.